ShrutiJalkote/aegis-health-web/README.md

 - **Real-time Weather**: Fetches current weather data from OpenWeatherMap API
 - **Automated Alerts**: Optional automated hourly alert system

+## This project uses Twilio SMS service for sending health alert messages.

+Currently, the project is running on Twilio Free Trial Plan, which has a limitation:

+SMS messages can be sent only to verified phone numbers added in the Twilio account.

+If a user registers with an unverified number, OTP and alert messages will not be delivered.

+### Verified Numbers in This Project

+The following numbers are already verified in my Twilio account and will receive SMS alerts correctly:

+7350512745

+7058050251

+If you try to register using any other number, SMS delivery will fail because that number is not registered in Twilio trial account.

+To test alerts properly, please use one of the above verified numbers.

+### Screenshots

+For reference, I have also added screenshots at last showing:

+Complete Dashboard

+User Registration

+OTP Verification

+Alert Messages Sent via Twilio

+These screenshots help verify that the system and SMS alerts are working correctly.

 ## Project Structure

 ```